TheJumpCloud/jumpcloud-slack-app/AWS/README.md

 ### Test the App

 After configuring the slack app, try to run one of the commands in your Slack Channel, your command will be processed and returned via AWS resources.
+On your first run the application may experience timeouts or take a couple minutes to return.
+Once you have received a result, subsequent runs should execute significantly faster.